Forehead Osteoma Removal London & UK

 The two main techniques for forehead osteoma removal are the open excision method and the endoscopic method.
 The choice of technique used depends on the size, location, and shape of the osteoma.

 One approach used is by direct incision, as shown in the picture on the right.
-The cut is made over the osteoma, which will leave a small inconspicuous scar.
+The cut is made over the osteoma, which will leave a small, inconspicuous scar.
 A specialised bone chisel is used to remove the lump gently.
 The osteoma is exposed, separated at its base, and removed for a smooth and flat forehead bone.
 For younger patients with less hard bone, the bony lump can often be scraped off to flatten the raised area and give a smooth appearance.
-This can be performed using minimal access techniques as shown in the left picture and gives an aesthetically pleasing result as the incision can be hidden in the hairline.
+This can be performed using minimal access techniques, as shown in the left picture, and gives an aesthetically pleasing result as the incision can be hidden in the hairline.

-At Centre for Surgery, our surgeons offer both the direct method and the minimal access method of osteoma removal.
+Our surgeons offer both the direct method and the minimal access method of osteoma removal.
 The minimal access method results in an incision which is made behind the hairline, which will leave a discreet scar.
 The procedure takes under an hour to complete.

 The recovery period after forehead osteoma removal can vary depending on the size of the osteoma and the surgical technique used.
 Generally, recovery after osteoma removal is relatively quick and most patients can return to their daily activities within a week or two.